East Norwich, New York: Geography

 According to the United States Census Bureau, the CDP has a total area of 1.0 sqmi, all land.

 Topography

 Like the rest of Long Island's North Shore, East Norwich is situated on a terminal moraine, which is named the Harbor Hill Moraine.
 This moraine was formed by glaciers during the Wisconsin Glacial Episode, and is named for Harbor Hill in Roslyn; Harbor Hill is the highest geographic point in Nassau County.

 Climate

-Under the Köppen climate classification, East Norwich lies in the transition zone between a humid subtropical climate (Cfa) and a hot-summer humid continental climate (Dfa).
-As such, summers are usually hot and humid with occasional thunderstorms, winters are usually cool with snow and rain, and the spring and fall typically feature mild weather.
+Under the Köppen climate classification, East Norwich has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
+Precipitation is uniform throughout the year, with slight spring and fall peaks.